mattmassicotte/ConcurrencyRecipes/README.md

 # ConcurrencyRecipes
 Practical solutions to problems with Swift Concurrency

 Swift Concurrency can be really hard to use.
 I thought it could be handy to document and share solutions and hazards you might face along the way.
-I am **absolutely not** saying this is comprehensive, or that the solutions presents are great.
+I am **absolutely not** saying this is comprehensive, or that the solutions presented are great.
 I'm learning too.
 Contributions are very welcome, especially for problems!

 ## Hazards